 One mistake does not have to ruin your life.
 To keep domestic assault charges off your record, you need a team of highly specialized Michigan domestic violence lawyers who know Michigan assault laws and who are experts at domestic assault defense.
 That’s where we come in.

 Domestic violence charges tend to be difficult for prosecutors to prove because the evidence is based on hearsay, or “she said, he said.”
 However, these charges still have serious ramifications for the accused:

-Therefore, you must seek counsel with a defense lawyer immediately!
+Therefore, you must seek counsel with a Michigan domestic violence lawyer immediately!

 If the accused is charged, they will come before a judge for an arraignment, which is legal speak for a defendant’s first appearance before a judge.
 The defendant will plea either guilty or not guilty.
 The judge will then set the bond amount and any other conditions.